This story about the Game of Thrones prequel was originally published on Oct. 31, 2018, but has since been updated with more info.

 It wouldn’t make sense for them to be — at least not playing the same characters — since the upcoming prequel series takes place before any of the events we’ve already seen on the show.

-5. As of now we only know one actor who will definitely star in the Game of Thrones prequel.
+5. We now know several actors starring in the Game of Thrones prequel.

 6. Our bets are on Naomi Watts playing a Lannister.